thiago95macedo/weth/addons/auth_ldap/README.rst

     * if this authentication fails (for example because the user has no local password), the system then attempts to authenticate against LDAP;

-As LDAP users have blank passwords by default in the local Odoo database (which means no access), the first step always fails and the LDAP server is queried to do the authentication.
+As LDAP users have blank passwords by default in the local WETH database (which means no access), the first step always fails and the LDAP server is queried to do the authentication.